Office of the President

 Public and Legislative Affairs

-Pete Thomson joined the North American Meat Institute in 2015 as senior vice president of legislative affairs.
+Pete Thomson serves as NAMI's senior vice president of public and legislative affairs.
 Thomson has three decades of experience on Capitol Hill, specializing in agriculture.
 As the House Agriculture Committee’s senior advisor for livestock matters, Thomson counseled five Committee Chairmen and interacted with the entire spectrum of producers, packers, processors, retailers and consumers.
 In his role, Pete develops public information and issue management strategy, manages press relations and works on public communications and oversees the Institute's news reporting.

 He began his career in the office of Rep. Bob Smith (OR) and soon moved to the House Agriculture Committee, where he worked on six different farm bills.
 During his career he has been engaged in a wide array of agribusiness issues, including industry marketing and structure, country-of-origin labeling, livestock mandatory price reporting, regulatory issues associated with GIPSA, foreign market access and animal identification.